Ano Syros

 Ano Syros (Άνω Σύρος, “Upper Syros”) is a town and a former municipality on the island of Syros, in the Cyclades, Greece.
 Since the 2011 local government reform it is part of the municipality Syros-Ermoupoli, of which it is a municipal unit.
 The municipal unit includes the uninhabited islands Gyaros (lying to the northwest of Syros) and Varvaroúsa.
-Population 3,877 (2011 census); land area 67.014 km2.
+Population 3,611 (2021 census); land area 67.014 km2.
 The municipal unit shares the island of Sýros with the municipal units of Ermoupoli and Poseidonia.

 History

 Ano Syros is the medieval settlement of Syros.
-It is built during later Byzantine era or early Frankokratia.
+It was built during the late Byzantine era or early Frankokratia.
 It is a classical cycladic medieval settlement that is densely built with narrow roads, circular order and a radial street plan.
-The overall effect reminds a fortified citadel.
+Its overall landscape resembles a fortified citadel.
 Ano Syros is inhabited by Catholic Greeks.
-The reason for it is the long period of Frankokratia in Syros that started immediately after the fourth crusade.
-Frankokratia ended during 16th century but the Catholics of Syros came under France protection and the Catholic religion survived in the island.
+The reason for it is the long period of Frankokratia in Syros that started immediately after the Fourth Crusade.
+Frankokratia ended during the 16th century but the Catholics of Syros came under French protection and Catholicism survived in the island.
 After founding of nearby Hermoupolis, Ano Syros ceased to be the administrative centre of Syros.
 Nevertheless, the settlement remained a religious centre since it is the seat of Roman Catholic Diocese of Syros and Milos.

 During WW2 the city was occupied by the Italians, who wanted to create an Italian province with administrative capital in Ano Syros: